JMU-CS/Finch-Tutorials/STEM-Day-2018/Bird Whispering.md

 hermione.led(255, 0, 0) # Light up the Finch's nose red.
 ```

-activates the LED lights inside the Finch's beak.
+activates the <abbr title="Light-Emitting Diode, a kind of light">LED</abbr> lights inside the Finch's beak.
 The `.led(255,0,0)` following `hermione` on this line tells our program to run the `led` function with values of 255, 0, and 0 on the `hermione` Finch.

 #### Puzzles